 Recent kidnapping incidents include:

-- On 13 March 2013, two Czech tourists were reportedly kidnapped by militants in Balochistan, Pakistan, after crossing the border from Iran.
+- On 13 March 2013, two Czech tourists were kidnapped by militants in Balochistan, Pakistan, after crossing the border from Iran.

 - On 19 February 2013, seven French nationals were kidnapped by militants in Cameroon, close to the border with Nigeria.